Suor/Suor.github.io/source/drafts/asynchronous-operations.markdown

 })
 ```

 Often we can't do anything meaningful here until we get that `someValue`, in this case all the continuation of our program goes into that callback function we are passing to `redis.get()`.
-This is why such way of programming is sometimes called [continuation-passing style][cps].
+This is why such a way of programming is sometimes called [continuation-passing style][cps].

 Obviously, there are other ways to pass callback, results and errors.
 Here I use Node.js convention: